 BE RESPECTFUL of

 your fellow worshipers preparing their hearts for worship.
 If you are visiting

 with others, please keep your voices down.
 Thank you!

 you are signed up to be a St. John’s usher and/or greeter, please pick up your

-hard copy of April-May and June-July in St. John’s Information Room.
+hard copy of June-July in St. John’s Information Room.

 Schedules will be available for pick up every 2 months.